š¾ How It All Started

 If I could go back to when I first started playing:

-Tennis elbow AND golf elbow are very common, especially for players who:
+Tennis elbow AND golfer's elbow are very common, especially for players who:

 The biggest lessons from my experience: